 Gambling winnings are fully taxable and must be reported on your tax return.
 You must file Form 1040 (PDF) and include all of your winnings on line 21.
 Gambling income includes, but is not limited to, winnings from lotteries, raffles, horse races, and casinos.
 It includes cash winnings and also the fair market value of prizes such as cars and trips.
 For additional information, refer to Publication 525, Taxable and Nontaxable Income.

 A payer is required to issue you a Form W-2G (PDF) if you receive $600 or more in gambling winnings or if you have any gambling winnings subject to Federal income tax withholding.
 The $600 amount is increased to $ 1,200 for winnings from bingo or slot machines and to $ 1,500 for winning from Keno.
+In addition, if you make 300 times the amount of a wager, or the winnings are subject to federal income tax withholding, you must also file.

 If you have won more than $5,000, the payer generally is required to withhold 25% of the proceeds for Federal Income Tax.
 If you did not provide your social security number the payer may have to withhold 28%.
 For more information on withholding, refer to Publication 505, Tax Withholding and Estimated Tax.